(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Introduction

 \section{Introduction}

+We study Koszulness of operads for various $n$-ary algebras, i.e.~algebras with an $n$-multi\-linear operation satisfying a specific version of associativity.
+In {\em Section~\ref{Za_chvili_jdu_za_Jaruskou.}\/} we recall basic notions of quadratic duality and Koszulness for quadratic operads and prove a couple of related statements, emphasizing specific features of the non-binary case which do not seem to have been addressed in literature.
+Proposition~\ref{Jaruska_mi_udelala_svickovou!!} describing the Poincar\'e series of generators of the minimal model is, to our knowledge, a new one.

+In {\em Section~\ref{Jaruska_je_moje_pusina.}\/} we introduce four families of operads -- operads for totally resp.\ partially associative $n$-algebras, and the operadic suspensions of these operads.
+In {\em Section~\ref{Zitra-uz-budu-s-Jaruskou}\/} we define galgalim that, in some sense, generalize the classical Stasheff's associahedra to the realms of partially associative $n$-algebras.
+We will see that galgalim encode some properties of free partially associative algebras.

-We study Koszulity of operads for various $n$-ary algebras, i.e.~algebras with an $n$-multilinear operation satisfying a specific version of associativity.
-We will then focus to the particular case of algebras with one anti-associative operation, i.e.~an operation $a,b \mapsto ab$ satisfying $a(bc) + a(bc) = 0$ for each $a$, $b$ and $c$.
+In {\em Section~\ref{JarunKa}\/} we formulate and prove results concerning Koszulness of operads for $n$-ary algebras.
+They are summed up in the table of Figure~\ref{0}.
+We will then, in {\em Section \ref{sec:cohom-algebr-over}\/}, focus to the particular case of algebras with one anti-associative operation, i.e.~an operation $a,b \mapsto ab$ satisfying $a(bc) + a(bc) = 0$ for each $a$, $b$ and $c$.
 The corresponding operad $\tildeAss$ is not Koszul, so the deformation cohomology differs from the ``standard'' one.
-We describe the standard cohomology for this type of algebras and the relevant part of the deformation cohomology based on the minimal model of $\tildeAss$.
-We also give a description of free partially associative algebras which, in the Koszul cases, coincides with the one given in~\cite{gnedbaye:CM96}.
+We describe the relevant part of the deformation cohomology based on the minimal model of $\tildeAss$.